EvandeeMSilva/qr-code-component/README.md

 ### Decisions

-I took the desicion to use Mobile-first workflow, it was because I think this type of page applies better into mobile than desktop, I think it's look a little empty into the desktop version.
+I decided to use Mobile-first workflow, it was because I think this type of page applies better to mobile than desktop, I think it looks a little empty in the desktop version.

-I made some plans about how I would apply things and then I just needed to implement it, it made the code flow a lot faster than I tought.
+I made some plans about how I would apply things and then I just needed to implement them, it made the code flow a lot faster than I thought.

 <details>
 <summary>old versions</summary>
-I made this page using just what I already knew about CSS and HTML, based on that, you will see that I took the decision to use CSS position properties instead of CSS grid or flex layout, why that?
-Well, how it's just and element on the entire body of the site, I tought that it would fit well, a simple way to put things into place, and how it's just one element, I don't need to worry about breaking the layout.
+I made this page using just what I already knew about CSS and HTML, based on that, you will see that I decided to use CSS position properties instead of CSS grid or flex layout, why that?
+Well, how it's just an element on the entire body of the site, I thought that it would fit well, a simple way to put things into place, and how it's just one element, I don't need to worry about breaking the layout.

-About the responsible part of the page, well, I didn't needed to make any change into the layout to the desktop version, cause the position propertiers already do the job to put the things on place based on view size.
+About the responsible part of the page, well, I didn't need to make any changes to the layout of the desktop version, cause the position properties already do the job to put the things in place based on view size.
 </details>

 ### Updates after challenge

-After some recieve some suggestions from frontend mentor community, I decided change some off my initial decisions to make it more responsible and improve acessibility of my page.
+After I received some suggestions from the front-end mentor community, I decided to change some of my initial decisions to make it more responsible and improve the accessibility of my page.

 First of all, I made the mistake of skipping one header level, so now it's corrected.